 In my spare time, I enjoy writing and playing music, reading, traveling, and being outdoors with my wife, Kristin and daughter, Tess.
 I have recorded five “albums” of original music and have been a part of the live music scene in Asheville since moving here.
 We are proud to be raising our daughter in a beautiful area with such wonderful community.

-Emergency medicine is many things – it can be fast-paced or slow on any given night, some cases can challenge every bit of knowledge gained over the years and still end in frustration, others can be more straightforward and ‘by the book,’ but no two animals are ever the same, and every night is a different set of challenges.
-I never tire of the ability to serve animals and owners in a time of great need, and I am grateful for the opportunity to work with so many talented and compassionate people.
+Emergency medicine is many things – it can be fast-paced or slow on any given night, some cases can challenge every bit of knowledge gained over the years and still end in frustration, others can be more straightforward and ‘by the book,’ but no two animals are ever the same, and every day is a different set of challenges.
+I never tire of the ability to serve animals and owners in a time of need, and I am grateful for the opportunity to work with so many talented and compassionate people.